pulumi/pulumi-hugo/themes/default/content/docs/guides/automation-api/getting-started-automation-api.md

         key: "index.html"
     });

-    // Create an S3 Bucket Policy to allow public read of all objects in bucket function publicReadPolicyForBucket(bucketName): PolicyDocument {
+    // Create an S3 Bucket Policy to allow public read of all objects in bucket. function publicReadPolicyForBucket(bucketName): PolicyDocument {
         return {
             Version: "2012-10-17",